MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 Robots whose end-effector is jointly affected by multiple actuators, such as the canopies of TCCHS and SSHS driven by the front legs ($A_0,A_1$) and rear legs ($A_2,A_3$), and the canopy of STHS driven by the legs ($A_0,A_1$) and a balance jack ($A_2$), typically require more iterations due to coupling.
 This behavior is expected because updating one actuator changes the best response of others, so multiple sweeps are needed before the iterates stabilize.
 This distinction is important: stronger coupling mainly affects convergence speed, but it does not necessarily imply a higher risk of converging to poor local minima.
-To assess this empirically, we report success rates and final objective statistics over 100 randomized trials per robot in \ref{appendix:B21} (Table~\ref{tab:ik_robustness_compact}).
-Across all robots, including the coupled hydraulic supports, Ours, BFGS, and CG converge reliably under the same tolerance, and the reported statistics show no systematic degradation of the final solutions on coupled systems.
+To assess this empirically, we report success rates and final residual statistics over 100 randomized trials per robot in Appendix~\ref{appendix:B21} (Table~\ref{tab:ik_robustness_compact}).
+We also include a near-limit stress test, denoted Ours-NL, where actuator lengths are sampled within the nearest \(5\%\) of their MRDF-defined stroke bounds.
+Across all robots, including the coupled hydraulic supports, Ours, Ours-NL, BFGS, and CG converge reliably under the same tolerance, and the reported statistics show no systematic degradation of the final solutions on coupled or near-limit feasible~configurations.

+To separate optimization convergence from pose accuracy, we further construct two target sets.
+Reachable targets are generated by sampling actuator lengths within MRDF bounds and applying FK; therefore, each target has a feasible actuator-length solution.
+For these targets, a trial is counted as successful only if the final weighted residual satisfies \(\Psi^*<10^{-6}\).
+Unreachable targets are generated by translating reachable FK poses outward by a controlled random offset and are used to evaluate numerical convergence when exact pose matching is not expected.
+For these targets, we report runtime and convergence rate according to the objective-change criterion; final residuals are not used as pose-accuracy metrics because their magnitudes depend on the random distance from the feasible workspace.

+Table~\ref{tab:ik_reachable_unreachable} separates pose accuracy from numerical convergence.
+For the reachable target set, all robots achieve a \(100\%\) pose-success rate, and both the median and P95 final residuals remain below \(10^{-6}\), indicating that the numerical stopping criterion leads to accurate final poses in these feasible trials.
+For the unreachable target set, all trials reach numerical convergence under the same objective-change criterion.
+In this case, the returned actuator lengths should be interpreted as best-effort bound-constrained solutions rather than exact pose-matching results.

 In summary, our IK solver exploits ITEP independence to decompose the bound-constrained problem into a sequence of bounded one-dimensional subproblems per iteration.
-It converges efficiently to actuator lengths that bring the end-effector close to the target transform, even when the target lies outside the reachable workspace.
+It converges efficiently on reachable targets with small final residuals and remains numerically stable on the tested unreachable targets, where the returned actuator lengths are interpreted as best-effort bound-constrained solutions.